 The procedures in place to identify and solve problems to improve the effectiveness of Tier 3 intervention, including alignment with core curriculum and instruction are weekly walkthroughs conducted by the school administrators and literacy coaches.
 Through our Leon LEADS elements of effective instruction, REL's Guide and Checklists for School Leader's Walkthrough During Literacy Instruction, and the Florida Department of Education Practice Profile administrators and literacy leadership teams are able to provide specific feedback and help to ensure that the teacher and instructional practices are effective for all students.
-Ongoing feedback and support are provided by administrators and reading coaches.
-Specific to our priority schools, ongoing feedback and support is provided by administrators, reading coaches, and district staff.
+Ongoing feedback and support are provided by administrators, reading coaches, and district staff.